|

 ancient beliefs, the Wheel of the Year wouldn’t turn without human persuasion,

-and the people did all they could to encourage the Sun’s growth, for the Earth
+so the people did all they could to encourage the Sun’s growth, for the Earth

 will not produce and prosper without its warmth.